 IBTA Investors Have Opportunity To Lead Ibotta, Inc. Securities Lawsuit First Filed By The Firm

-Why: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of securities of Ibotta, Inc. (NYSE: IBTA ) pursuant and/or traceable to the registration statement and related prospectus (collectively, the "Registration Statement") issued in connection with Ibotta's April 18, 2024 initial public offering (the "IPO").
-If you wish to serve as lead plaintiff, you must move the Court no later than June 16, 2025.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Ibotta, Inc. (NYSE: IBTA ) pursuant and/or traceable to the registration statement and related prospectus (collectively, the "Registration Statement") issued in connection with Ibotta's April 18, 2024 initial public offering (the "IPO"), of the important June 16, 2025 lead plaintiff deadine.

 So What: If you purchased Ibotta securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.